C2C: Country to Country: C2C: Country to Country 2023

 The 2023 lineup was announced on 17 October 2022 at an official launch event at Bush Hall which featured performances from Ben Earle and Catherine McGrath.
 On 5 December 2022, Morgan Evans and the Introducing Nashville artists (Tyler Braden, Caylee Hammack and Alana Springsteen) were revealed as the final main stage artists and the London Spotlight Stage artists were also announced.
 The rest of the lineup was revealed on 30 January 2023.
-The CMA Songwriter's event, which will took place on 9 March, featured Nate Smith, Lainey Wilson and Dalton Dover.
+The CMA Songwriter's event, which took place on 9 March, featured Nate Smith, Lainey Wilson and Dalton Dover.
 Elvie Shane was originally scheduled to appear at the festival but was unable to attend due to a broken leg.
 Niall Horan made a guest appearance at the London show.